Xavier Suarez

 Xavier Louis Suarez (born May 21, 1949) is an American politician who twice served as Mayor of Miami (1985–1993 and 1997–1998).
 He was the first Cuban-born individual to serve as the city's mayor.
 Suarez latter served as a Miami-Dade county commissioner (2011–2020).
 He was an unsuccessful candidate in the 1996 Dade County mayoral election, 2020 Miami-Dade County mayoral election, and the 2025 Miami mayoral election.

 Early life and education

 Suarez was born on May 21, 1949, in Las Villas, Cuba.
+His father was a college professor.
 Suarez moved to Florida and attended the Colegio de Belén, but graduated from St. Anselm's Abbey School in 1967.
 He earned a bachelor's in mechanical engineering from Villanova University in 1971, followed by a Master of Public Policy and Juris Doctor from Harvard University.

 After completing his education, Suarez returned to Miami.

+Early political career

+Suarez ran twice unsuccessfully for seats on the Miami City Commission.
+Believing incumbent mayor Maurice Ferré to be vulnerable to a challenge, Suarez ran in the 1983 Miami mayoral election.
+Despite substantial financial backing from wealthy car dealer Norman Braman, Suarez was unsuccessful in unseating the mayor.